acemonstertoys/bylaws/AMTBylaws.md

 first-class mail or forty-eight (48) hours' notice delivered personally or by telephone or electronic mail.
 If sent by mail, the notice shall be deemed to be delivered on its deposit in the mails.
-Such notices shall be addressed to each director at his or her address as shown on the books of the corporation.
+Such notices shall be addressed to each director at his, her or their address as shown on the books of the corporation.
 Notice of the time and place of holding an adjourned meeting need not be given to absent directors if the time and place of the adjourned meeting are fixed at the meeting adjourned and if